-- Star is a limited partnership, which at March 31, 2018, had outstanding 54.6 million Common Units (NYSE: "SGU"), representing a 99.4% limited partner interest in Star, and 0.3 million general partner units, representing a 0.6% general partner interest in Star.
+- Star is a limited partnership, which at June 30, 2018, had outstanding 53.5 million Common Units (NYSE: "SGU"), representing a 99.4% limited partner interest in Star, and 0.3 million general partner units, representing a 0.6% general partner interest in Star.
 Our general partner is Kestrel Heat, LLC, a Delaware limited liability company ("Kestrel Heat" or the "general partner").
-The Board of Directors of Kestrel Heat (the "Board") is appointed by its sole member, Kestrel Energy Partners, LLC, a Delaware limited liability company ("Kestrel Net", a Delaware limited Directors of Kestrel Net"). - Star owns 100% of Star Acquisitions, Inc. ("SA"), a Minnesota corporation that owns 100% of Petro Holdings, Inc. ("Petro").
+The Board of Directors of Kestrel Heat (the "Board") is appointed by its sole member, Kestrel Energy Partners, LLC, a Delaware limited liability company ("Kestrel"). - Star owns 100% of Star Acquisitions, Inc. ("SA"), a Minnesota corporation that owns 100% of Petro Holdings, Inc. ("Petro").
 SA and its subsidiaries are subject to Federal and state corporate income taxes.
 Star's operations are conducted through Petro and its subsidiaries.
-Petro is primarily a Northeast, Central and Southeast region retail distributor of home heating oil and propane that at March 31, 2018 served approximately 456,000 full-service residential and commercial home heating oil and propane customers.
-Petro also sold diesel fuel, gasoline and home heating oil to approximately 76,000 customers on a delivery only basis.
-We installed, maintained, and repaired heating and air conditioning equipment and to a lesser extent provided these services outside our customer base including 14,000 service contracts for natural gas and other heating systems.
-In addition, we provided home security and plumbing, to approximately 32,000 customers. - Petroleum Heat and Power Co., Inc. ("PH&P") is a 100% owned subsidiary of Star.
-PH&P is the borrower and Star is the guarantor of the third amended and restated credit agreement's five-year senior secured term loan and the \$300 million (\$450 million during the heating season of December through April of each year) revolving credit facility, both due July 30, 2020.
-(See Note 9-Long-Term Debt and Bank Facility Borrowings).
+Petro is primarily a Northeast, Central and Southeast region retail distributor of home heating oil and propane that at June 30, 2018 served approximately 459,000 residential and commercial home heating oil and propane customers.
+Petro also sells diesel fuel, gasoline and home heating oil to approximately 76,000 customers on a delivery only basis.
+We installed, maintained, and repaired heating and air conditioning equipment and to a lesser extent provided these services outside our heating oil and propane customer base including approximately 16,000 service contracts for natural gas and other heating systems.
+In addition, we provided home security and plumbing to approximately 31,000 customers. - Petroleum Heat and Power Co., Inc. ("PH&P") is a 100% owned subsidiary of Star.
+PH&P is the borrower and Star is the guarantor of the third amended and restated credit agreement's \$100 million five-year senior secured term loan and the \$300 million (\$450 million during the heating season of December through April of each year) revolving credit facility, both due July 30, 2020.
+In July 2018, the Company refinanced its five-year term loan and the revolving credit facility with the execution of the Fourth Amended and Restated Revolving Credit Facility Agreement.
+(See Note 9-Long-Term Debt and Bank Facility Borrowings and Note 14-Subsequent Events)